oliversteiner/mollo_creator_drupal/README.md

 # Drupal 9 Module Starter
-A Ready to use Drupal 9 Module Starter.
+A Ready to use Drupal 9 Module Starter / Boilerplate.

 It includes a Bash Script to automatically rename all files with your module name.